PCdurham/Semantic_Classification_of_Rivers_and_Bars/README.md

 ![Screenshot](Example.png)

 ## Data Examples.
-We provide a total of 85 MGRS zones as examples.
+We provide a total of 33 full MGRS zones as examples.
 These cover the Americas, Africa, Europe, East Asia and North-West Russia.
 Once unzipped, the tiles can be directly read in any GIS software.
 Classes are: 1: Rivers (light blue); 2: Lakes (green); 3: Sediment Bars (red); 4: Oceans (royal blue); 5: Glaciated Terrain (cyan); 6: Snow (light grey); 7: Clouds (dark grey); 8: Data Gaps (black)